Ada S. McKinley

-Ada Sophia Dennison McKinley (June 26, 1868 – August 25, 1952) was an American educator and settlement house worker in Chicago, Illinois.
-She was the founder of the South Side Settlement House, later renamed in her honor as Ada S. McKinley Community Services, which continues today as a major Chicago social service organization.
+Ada Sophia Dennison McKinley (June 26, 1868 – August 25, 1952) was an American educator, settlement house worker, and activist in Chicago, Illinois.
+She founded the South Side Settlement House, later renamed in her honor as Ada S. McKinley Community Services.
+The organization continues to serve thousands in the Chicago metropolitan area, Indiana, and Wisconsin.
+Because of her pioneering community service work, she is hailed as a "heroine of Chicago's South Side".

 Early life and education

-Ada Sophia Dennison McKinley was born and raised in Texas during Reconstruction: born in Galveston in 1868, she subsequently moved with her family to Corpus Christi.
-She attended Prairie View College and Tillotson Missionary College, and subsequently became a teacher in Texas schools.
-In 1887, she married the dentist William McKinley, and they subsequently moved north to Chicago.
+Ada Sophia Dennison McKinley was born and raised in Galveston, Texas, during the Reconstruction Era.
+She subsequently moved with her family to Corpus Christi.
+After attending Prairie View College and Tillotson Missionary College, Ada became a teacher in Texas schools.
+In 1887, she married the dentist William McKinley, and moved their family north to Chicago.

+Early activism

 In Chicago, McKinley became prominent in political and social circles as part of the women's club movement, and was a leading member of the Phyllis Wheatley Club.
 In 1916, she served as secretary of the Colored Women's Hughes Republican headquarters in Chicago, which backed the unsuccessful presidential campaign of Charles Evans Hughes.
 She worked with other leading African-American women of Chicago on the campaign, including Ella Berry and Ida B. Wells-Barnett.

-In the ensuing years of World War I, McKinley served as head recreational host at the "War Camp Club," organized by the Chicago Urban League, which provided social services to returning soldiers and sailors.
+In the ensuing years of World War I, McKinley served as head recreational host at the "War Camp Club", organized by the Chicago Urban League, which provided social services to returning soldiers and sailors.
 The War Camp Club is recognized today as a community-based antecedent to recreational therapy for troops returning from combat.
+Pivoting from the War Camp Club, McKinley established her own social services program to serve, educate, and employ veterans and other marginalized communities in Chicago's South Side.